9 Simple Ways to Turn Your Bedroom Into a Sleep Sanctuary

 3. Try essential oils

-Essential oils have long been applauded as a natural alternative to sleep medications (and their associated side effects).
+Scent can play a subtle but powerful role in signalling to the body that it’s time to wind down, and essential oils have long been applauded as a natural alternative to sleep medications (and their associated side effects).
 They've been proven to relieve feelings of anxiety and stress while also lowering blood pressure.

 4. Consider colour therapy